More from our experts

 A comprehensive payroll audit should cover various aspects of your payroll software, calculations, and recordkeeping.
 Below is a comprehensive list of items to review:

-• Analyze and reconcile information: Compare official payroll data with supporting documentation such as bank statements, accounting records, tax filings such as Forms 940 and 941, Forms 1099-NEC and 1099-MISC, and Form W-3.
+- Analyze and reconcile information: Compare official payroll data with supporting documentation such as bank statements, accounting records, tax filings such as Forms 940 and 941, Forms 1099-NEC and 1099-MISC, and Form W-3.
 Analyze payroll calculations, wages, salaries, tips, contractor fees, overtime, bonuses, payroll taxes, and deductions.
+We also define payroll reconciliation more in our glossary which may be useful.

 What to avoid with a payroll audit